Key Heathrow Airport information

 Travelling by Tube to and from Heathrow Airport

 The Piccadilly line connects Heathrow Airport to central London and the rest of the Tube system.
-The Tube is cheaper than the Heathrow Express or Heathrow Connect but it takes longer.
+The Tube is cheaper than the Heathrow Express or TfL Rail but it takes longer.
 Tube services leave Heathrow every few minutes from approximately 5.10am (5.50am Sundays) to 11.45pm (11.30pm Sundays).

 The journey time to Piccadilly Circus is about 50 minutes.
 There are three Tube stations at Heathrow Airport, serving Terminals 2-3, Terminal 4 and Terminal 5.
 Book a single journey now, or buy a Visitor Oyster card or Oyster card.